 If you are considering gum surgery to treat your periodontal gum disease or dental condition, please call or email us to set up a consultation to explore LANAP.

-Dr. Greg Roos provides LANAP Laser Periodontal Therapy, treats gum receding, sore gums, Dental Implants, LANAP Laser Periodontal Therapy, affordable Dentures, invisalign and Family Dentistry in Redwood City, Menlo Park, Atherton, Woodside, Palo Alto, and the Bay Area
+Dr. Greg Roos provides LANAP Laser Periodontal Therapy, treats gum receding, sore gums, Dental Implants, LANAP Laser Periodontal Therapy, Cost-Effective Dentures, invisalign and Family Dentistry in Redwood City, Menlo Park, Atherton, Woodside, Palo Alto, and the Bay Area